mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 * `id` can be defined as another field name using the `id_field` configuration option.
 If you do define a different ID field using the `id_field` option, creating the parent/paged item relationships will still work.
 * The Drupal content type for page nodes is inherited from the parent, unless you specify a different content type in the `paged_content_page_content_type` setting in your configuration file.
 * If your page directories contain files other than page images, you need to include the `paged_content_image_file_extension` setting in your configuration.
 Otherwise, Workbench can't tell which files to create pages from.
+* If you don't want to use your `id` column to name the directories that contain each item's pages, you can include `page_files_source_dir_field: directory` to your config file and add a `directory` column to your input CSV to name the directories.

 #### Ingesting pages, their parents, and their "grandparents" using a single CSV file